cloudberrydb/cloudberrydb/src/backend/gporca/README.md

 takes in a logfile that it will use to update the mdps.
 This logfile can be obtained from running ctest as shown below.

-Existing minidumps can be updated by runing the following:
+Existing minidumps can be updated by running the following:

 1. Run `ctest -j8`.